terra2o/Fairy-Catch/README.md

 ## Play

-Grab the latest build from Releases.
+Grab the latest build from [itch.io](https://terra2o.itch.io/fairy-catch).

 ## Build from source

 1. Clone the repo
 2. Open `project.godot` in Godot 4
-3. Hit run
+3. Hit run or export

 ## License